odoo/odoo/doc/reference/mixins.rst

             def _get_alias_values(self):
             """ Specify some default values that will be set in the alias at its creation """ values = super(BusinessTrip, self)._get_alias_values()
-                # alias_defaults holds a dictionnary that will be written
+                # alias_defaults holds a dictionary that will be written
                 # to all records created by this alias
                 #
                 # in this case, we want all expense records sent to a trip alias